COVID-19 Visitation Restrictions During Outbreak

 Kaiser Permanente has been a leader in identifying and resolving access and communication barriers for many years.
 We have also implemented many services that meet or exceed local, state, and national regulations.
 Alert one of your Kaiser Permanente health care team members if you need additional assistance or accommodations.

 Kaiser Permanente Panorama City Medical Center is a nonsmoking facility.
 We are committed to the prevention and treatment of disease.
 Because smoking is a major preventable cause of disease, it is not permitted at any Kaiser Permanente facility or medical campus.

-We offer classes and programs to help you quit smoking and live a healthier life.
+We offer workshops and programs to help you quit smoking and live a healthier life.